 Prior to the start of the Information Age in the late 20th century, companies were forced to collect data from non-automated sources manually.
 Companies back then lacked the computing capabilities necessary for data to be analyzed, and as a result, decisions primarily originated not from knowledge but from intuition.
 With the emergence of ubiquitous computing technology, company decisions nowadays rely strongly on computer-aided "Data Mining".
+Data Mining algorithms are a central part of Business Intelligence systems, which refers to technologies that target how business information (or sometimes information in general) is collected, analyzed and presented.
+These systems serve the purpose of providing better decision support.

-In this seminar, students will learn to build prototypes of such data mining systems targeted at supporting managerial decisions.
-In more detail, students are typically given a particular data set and first asked to describe and visualize its content of their dataset.
-Second, students should pick a statistical method / data mining algorithm of their choice and perform a descriptive or predictive data mining task on their dataset.
+In this seminar, students will acquire either of the two kinds following skills.
+Either, students will learn to build a webscraper to collect their own dataset from the web and review different strategies for data analysis and data visualization.
+Alternatively, students are asked to describe and visualize the content of an existing dataset and pick a statistical method / data mining algorithm of their choice and perform a descriptive or predictive data mining task on their dataset.